Small business marketing guide: ideas and strategies

 Effective marketing campaigns often focus on the Four Ps method:

-- Place: make your product or service available when and where customers need it
+- Place: make products available when and where customers need them

 Let's look at how to market a small business through online and traditional marketing methods.